jameshughes89/cs4XX-EvolutionaryComputation/site/topics/selection/selection.rst

 * As with anything with evolutionary computation, there are no rules on what should be done
+* Below are some high-level ideas, but is in no way exhaustive

     * Explicitly add a diversity measure to the fitness calculation
     * Only have similar individuals compete with one another